 effectively execute this Act for the purpose of administering, regulating,

 and enforcing the system of riverboat and casino gambling established by this Act and gaming pursuant to an organization gaming license issued under this Act.
 Its

 jurisdiction shall extend under this Act to every person, association,

-operations in the State of Illinois.
+operations and gaming pursuant to an organization gaming license issued under this Act in the State of Illinois.

 (2) The Board shall consist of 5 members to be appointed by the Governor

 with the advice and consent of the Senate, one of whom shall be designated